hackoregon/civic-devops/docs/HOWTO-Update-an-API-repo-to-use-Fargate.md

 **Problem:** Due to changes required for Fargate task definitions, the AWS user used by Travis for a repo may not have all the necessary permissions.
 **What to look for:** An error message in Travis, hidden under the `deploy.sh` collapsed section that mentions "AWS User <user> doesn't have required permission <permission>".
 **Solution:** Update the user in AWS to have the missing permission.
 It is likely `iam:PassRole` if anything.
+Since `iam` write permissions are locked down, use the #team-infra Slack channel to request the permission change.
+Make sure to include both the AWS user name and the missing permission.

 ### Providing all required configuration to containers